 Cause Solution By default, Windows will format any media card with a capacity greater than 32MB with the FAT32 format.
-Some digital cameras use the FAT (FAT16 & FAT12) format and can not operate with a FAT32 formatted card.
-Either format the media card in the digital camera or select FAT file system to format the media card in a computer with Windows.
+Some digital cameras Either format the media card in the digital camera or select FAT file system to format the media card in a computer with Windows.